ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Logging rate was limited to 1 Hz
-message: Logging rate was limited to 1 Hz

 I set the maximum to 100 Hz, since most SD cards are not fast enough for more. (but more is still possible with forcing)
 ### Antipattern Category